uaevuon/YAWPUG/docs/README.md

 # YAWPUG
 **Y**et **A**nother **W**eb**P** **U**tilities **G**ui: GUI for WebP Utilities using [Qt for Python(PySide6)](https://doc.qt.io/qtforpython/).

-This program is aim to provide you an easy method for GIF to WebP converting.
+This program aims to provide you an easy method for GIF to WebP converting.

 WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
 [More inforemation about WebP](https://developers.google.com/speed/webp)